 For me, the most significant element of change was the ability to no longer rely on willpower alone.
 I discovered that when you become “fat-adapted,” you become free from food cravings, and your appetite naturally decreases.
 Furthermore, you feel more energetic and focused.
 However, this may take some time, so it still takes a certain level of commitment.
 I will explain how to become fat-adapted further, so keep reading.
 As for me, the combination of “having had enough” (after gaining another 15 lbs in a year) and feeling good even when hungry was what it took to continue my fasting protocol.

 How Long It Took to Lose 30 lbs After 40

 After deciding I had had enough, I went on a 5-day modified fast twice a month apart (have you heard about the Fasting Mimicking Diet?).
 I remember feeling hungry the second time but thinking this isn’t so bad!
 I was sure something had changed in my body, so I purchased a ketone monitor to determine if I had become fat-adapted.
 It turns out that I was.
-I haven’t done a full-modified since (that was 2020), but I lost 30 lbs within 2 years as I experimented with intermittent fasting to find my optimal weight loss eating window, which was about 4 hours 5 days a week.
+I haven’t done a full-modified since (that was 2020), but I lost 30 lbs within two years as I experimented with intermittent fasting to find my optimal weight loss eating window, which was about 4 hours 5 days a week.
 That was the story of how I lost weight after 40.